nfedzen/pow_weather/README.md

 ## General info
 Pow Weather is a CLI application for checking the weather and pow for your favorite Colorado Ski Resorts!
-Get up-to-date weather information for 22 ski resorts in CO so you can and your friends can get shreddy with that fresh butter.
+Get up-to-date weather information for 22 ski resorts in CO so you and your friends can get shreddy with that fresh butter.

 ## Intro Video